isomerpages/nlb-biblioasia/_apr-2006/The Motor Millions – Towards Our Own Car: Six Years to Assembling Cars in the Peninsula 1963–1968.md

 It would be exactly 20 years later that Perusahaan Otomobile Nasional Berhad (PROTON) was incorporated (7 May 1983), and Malaysia’s first locally built car, the Proton Saga, was launched on 9 July 1985.

-*\ Repco Limited – archives at the University of Melbourne (<a href="https://www.repco.com.au/about-us">https://www.repco.com.au/about-us/</a>.      )  A keiretsu is a set of companies with interlocking business relationships and shareholdings.
-Taken from the Japanese term (系列) for “system” or “series.”*
+*Repco Limited – archives at the University of Melbourne (<a href="https://www.repco.com.au/about-us">https://www.repco.com.au/about-us/</a>.      )

-*\\ A keiretsu is a set of companies with interlocking business relationships and shareholdings.
+*A keiretsu is a set of companies with interlocking business relationships and shareholdings.
 Taken from the Japanese term (系列) for “system” or “series.”*

 <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6"> <b>CAPITAL MOTOR ASSEMBLY SDN.
 BHD.
 (CAPITAL MOTORS) – A CASE OF SINGAPORE COMPANY SETTING UP A PLANT IN MALAYSIA</b><br><br>
 Capital Motors, the last and smallest of the initial six assembly plants, was established in 1967 by the following officeholders:-<br><br>